lizii24/Final-Project-Hamburg-Coding-School---Vue.js/README.md

 ```

 ## Acknowledgment
-A big thanks to the instructors of the Hamburg Coding School and main mentor.
+A big thanks to the instructors of the Hamburg Coding School.
 <img src="https://github.com/hamburgcodingschool.png" width="60px;"/><br /><sub><a href="https://github.com/hamburgcodingschool">hamburgcodingschool</a></sub>